simdi/capstone-timber/README.md

-# Timber game written with c++ and SFML(Simple Fast Media Library).
+# Timberman game written with c++ and SFML(Simple Fast Media Library).
-This is a timber game.
-The code for this repo was inspired by a game instructor [John Horton].
+The Timberman game clone, which is based on ideas and concepts from a "Beginning C++ Game Programming" book by John Horton.

 <img src="graphics/Timber.gif"/>